-Before you get your hopes up, I have to tell you that sadly, in light of the obtaining fluids locally is not as easy as it used to be.
-The cheapest all over the place these days, and the current going rate for most people appears to be around US$35-120 a case.
+Before you get your hopes up, I have to tell you that sadly, in light of the obtaining fluids locally is not always as easy as it used to be.
+CVS and all over the place these days, and the current going rate for most people appears to be around US$35-120 a case.
 This is still